Skip to content

 PageSurface

-ModuleContextShared context: storage, events, scheduler, HTTP, JSON, capabilities.
+ModuleContextShared context: identity, storage, events, scheduler, HTTP, JSON, capabilities.

 EventBusSubscribing to and publishing cluster events.